We continuously accept applications from sewists and leatherworkers who want to work with us!

 Inclusive Hiring:

 Our workshop is currently staffed entirely by underrepresented individuals in our industry.
-We are the only female*-owned cobbling shop in Western Canada and the first queer-owned shop in all of Canada.
+We are the only female*-owned cobbling shop in Western Canada and the only queer-owned shop in all of Canada.
 We happily accept applicants from all backgrounds and encourage other under-represented individuals to apply.
 If you have any accessibility needs, please let us know!

 *Ariss is non-binary and uses they/them pronouns, but happily defaults to this for the ease of a tagline.